eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--rule`

-This option specifies rules to be used.
+This option specifies the rules to be used.
 These rules are merged with any rules specified with configuration files.
 (You can use `--no-eslintrc` to change that behavior.)
 To define multiple rules, separate them using commas, or use the option multiple times.
 The [levn](https://github.com/gkz/levn#levn--) format is used for specifying the rules.

 If the rule is defined within a plugin, you have to prefix the rule ID with the plugin name and a `/`.